CityModellingLab/cml-site/README.md

 This website is built using Hugo and Hugo Blox, deployed with GitHub Pages.
-You can edit and commit directly on GitHub's codespace (only minor text edits), or locally (recommended for stability) by following these steps.
+You can edit and commit directly on GitHub's codespace (only minor text edits), or locally by following these steps.

-## 1. Set up for local development
+## 1. Setting up local development

 ### Windows
 - Install Scoop, the Windows package manager